Villa Foscari: Recent history

 The British travel writer Robert Byron visited the villa in 1933 and afterwards wrote that bon vivant Albert Clinton Landsberg had, nine years earlier, found the villa "at the point of ruin, doorless and windowless, a granary of indeterminate farm-produce.
 He has made it a habitable dwelling.
 The proportion of the great hall and state rooms are a mathematical paean."
 The villa had indeed been vacated in the early 19th century, the surrounding stables and other buildings had fallen apart and were demolished by Austrian troops during the 1848 uprisings.
 At the end of the 19th century however, banker Baron Frédéric Emile d'Erlanger, based in Paris and London, had found the house in the above described condition, then leased the villa from the Foscari family, and undertook some renovation work.
 Bertie Landsberg had purchased the villa in 1926, together with his friends Paul Rodocanachi and Catherine, Baroness d'Erlanger, the daughter-in-law of the former tenant.
-The new owners renovated the house and gardens and invited members of the high-society to lavish salons during summer seasons: choreographer Sergei Diaghilev, dancers Boris Kochno and Serge Lifar, writer Paul Morand, architect Le Corbusier, Winston Churchill, among others.
+The new owners renovated the house and gardens and invited members of the high-society to lavish salons during summer seasons: impresario Sergei Diaghilev, dancers Boris Kochno and Serge Lifar, writer Paul Morand, architect Le Corbusier, Winston Churchill, among others.
 Bertie Landsberg, issue of an originally Jewish banking family, as the Erlangers, fled the Italian Fascists in 1939 and only returned to the villa in 1947.
 Kate d'Erlanger moved to Beverly Hills.
-In 1965 the English architect Claud Phillimore, 4th Baron Phillimore (1911–1994) inherited the villa from Landsberg.
+In 1965, the English architect Claud Phillimore, 4th Baron Phillimore (1911–1994) inherited the villa from Landsberg.
 He began restoration, but sold the house in 1973 to count Antonio ("Tonci") Foscari (b.
 1938), a descendant of the former owners and professor for architecture and preservation.
 He and his wife, Barbara del Vicario, undertook a painstaking process of restoring it to its original grandeur.
 In 2012, Foscari wrote of the villa's renaissance.

 Since 1996 the building has been conserved as part of the World Heritage Site "City of Vicenza and the Palladian Villas of the Veneto".
 Today, the villa is open to the public for visits on a limited basis.